 These steps are part of the alternative manual method for creating a master virtual machine (VM) for a pod in Microsoft Azure.
 Manually building a master virtual machine (VM) that conforms to the Horizon Cloud environment's requirements is a multi-step process.
 You perform most of these steps in the Microsoft Azure portal.
 You first create and configure a base VM, then install agent-related software components into that base VM, and then configure specific properties for those agent-related components.

 Use these steps only if you do not want to use the automated Import Desktop wizard and instead want to manually build the master VM using the Microsoft Azure portal or if you have already manually built a VM using the Microsoft Azure portal and you want to use that VM for your master VM.
 The recommended automated way to build a master VM for a pod in Microsoft Azure is to use the Import Desktop wizard and its From Microsoft Azure Marketplace option.
-For details about using the automated wizard, see Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace.
+For details about using the automated wizard, see Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace and Pair it with Horizon Cloud.

 - Before installing the agent-related software, the base VM must have the Storage - Use managed disk setting set to Yes.
 If the base VM does not adhere to this setting, Horizon Cloud cannot consume this VM.